IBM/charts/stable/ibm-icplogging/README.md

 **Symptom:** After deploying the helm chart, none of the pods are in ready state.
 After running the command `kubectl describe pod <pod_name>` the "Events" section contains text such as `unable to validate against any pod security policy`, `Privileged containers are not allowed`, or `Invalid value: "IPC_LOCK": capability may not be added`.

+**Cause:** The error indicates that the Kubernetes service account is not permitted to deploy into the target namespace any pods requiring the `IPC_LOCK` privilege.

-**Cause:** Some deployment types in Kubernetes are queued and fulfilled asynchronously.
+**Explanation:** Some deployment types in Kubernetes are queued and fulfilled asynchronously.
 When Kubernetes executes the queued deployment, however, it does so in the context of its internal _service account_ instead of using the security context of the user that invoked the deployment originally.
-The error indicates that the _service account_ is not permitted to deploy into the target namespace any pods requiring the `IPC_LOCK` privilege.
 (See [Kubernetes issue 55973](https://github.com/kubernetes/kubernetes/issues/55973) for the public discussion.)

-**Resolving:** Depending on your environment, one of the following may resolve the problem.
+**Resolution:** Depending on your environment, one of the following may resolve the problem.

 1. If you do not have permission to change privileges yourself, ask an administrator to add the `IPC_LOCK` privilege for the target namespace to the _service account's_ `PodSecurityPolicy`.
 2. If you are able to modify security policies, the steps below describe one way to enable the deployment.
 Your environment may require more fine-grained policy changes.